BMSVieira/osticket-api/README.md

 To use the API from a specific IP Address, go to `ost_wbs > config.php` and set `API KEY RESTRICT` to `True`

 ## Request Structure
-All request must have the following structure.
+All requests must have the following structure.

 | Type | format | Description |
 | --- | --- |  :-: |